Kiril-Mordan/reusables/docs/mocker_db.md

 ```

-    /home/kyriosskia/miniconda3/envs/testenv/lib/python3.10/site-packages/transformers/tokenization_utils_base.py:1601: FutureWarning: `clean_up_tokenization_spaces` was not set.
-It will be set to `True` by default.
-This behavior will be depracted in transformers v4.45, and will be then set to `False` by default.
-For more details check this issue: https://github.com/huggingface/transformers/issues/31884
-      warnings.warn(

-    Items in the database 2
+    Items in the database 4

 ### Retrieve Data Basics